 according to the 15 ECTS, complex and challenging.
-The results of the project are documented and demonstrated in a final presentation.
+The results of the production documented and demonstrated in a final presentation. project are

 Literature:

 To be announced in the course

 Coursework Assignment and Colloquium / Duration of Examination: 30 minutes

 Documentation on the development process and project results as well as colloquium on the development process and project results.